Effect of tDCS Timing on Safety Memory in PTSD

 Detailed Description

 This is a three-arm study composed of four to five visits over an approximate period of three weeks.
-Ninety participants will be exposed to a fear conditioning, extinction and recall paradigm at three separate study visits; one of these study visits will include active or sham transcranial direct current stimulation (tDCS) for a period of 15-20 minutes.
-Additional study procedures will include a screening period and two optional MRI scans, one done on study day 2 and one done on study day 5.
+Up to ninety participants are exposed to a fear conditioning, extinction, and extinction memory paradigm at three separate study visits (day 3-5); one of these study visits will include active or sham transcranial direct current stimulation (tDCS) for a period of 15 minutes.
+Skin conductance reactivity during extinction memory (day 5) is the primary outcome.
+Additional study procedures include a screening period (day 1) and two optional MRI scans, one done on study day 2 and one done on study day 5.
+As the completion of MRI scans are an optional study component, MRI-related data is not reported here.

-SUB-STUDY: The objective of this sub-study is to test performance differences between configural and elemental contextual processing in individuals across the PTSD spectrum using an online, panel-based platform.
-Following a within-subjects study design, up to 500 adult participants, 18-89 years, will be asked to complete experimental tasks that assess configural and elemental contextual learning and memory.
-They will also provide demographic information and complete questionnaires.
+SUB-STUDY: The objective of this sub-study is to test performance differences between contextual and non-contextual processing in individuals across the PTSD spectrum using an online, panel-based platform.
+Following a within-subjects study design, up to 500 adult participants, 18-89 years, will be asked to complete experimental tasks that assess contextual (configural) and non-contextual (elemental) threat and non-threat learning.
+They will also provide demographic information (age, sex, ethnicity) and complete questionnaires assessing self-reported PTSD, anxiety, and depression severity.
+As this sub-study does not reflect a randomized clinical trial (no groups, no randomization, no intervention), no further information is reported here.

 Study Type